syanix/SupplyChainSystem/context.md

 ## Known Issues

+- Fly.io deployment issues:
+  - Missing NestJS dependencies in the Docker build process
+  - Need to update the Dockerfile to install all required NestJS packages
+  - Current error: "Cannot find module '@nestjs/typeorm' or its corresponding type declarations"
 - Need to ensure proper tenant isolation in all database queries
 - Need to optimize database performance for large datasets
 - Need to implement comprehensive error handling throughout the application